Access All Areas

 Larry Coryell

-After my band Northstar's gig at Kent State University's Rathskeller night club, where we opened for Coryell's solo concert in 1979, I invited the band, the sound crew and friends back to my apartment for an after gig party.
+Back in 1979 my band Northstar opened for world renowned guitarist, Larry Coryell at Kent State University's Rathskeller night club.
+After the show I invited the band, the sound crew and friends back to my apartment for an after gig party.
 The concert's promoter, Steve Goodman, said that Coryell would be up for joining the festivities.
 It didn't take long for word to get around.
-A lot of people started to arrive including Bob and Jack Kidney from 15-60-75 (aka The Numbers Band) and local jazz DJ, Chuck Ruby, of WKSU FM among others.
-Unfortunately, no one had any money for beer; we only had one case of Molson provided by the night club's manager.
+A lot of people started to arrive including members of 15-60-75 (aka The Numbers Band) and local jazz DJ, Chuck Ruby, of WKSU FM among others.
+Unfortunately, no one had any money for beer; we had just one case of Molson provided by the Rathskeller's manager.

 Coryell was touring with a business manager, (more accurately, a baby sitter) whose main job was to try to keep him sober.
 It didn't work.